 9. Whale Shark Classification

-- Integrated Taxonomic Information System classified Whale Shark as following:
+- Integrated Taxonomic Information System classified Whale Shark as follows:

 |Super Class :||Chondrichthyes|